 __________________________________________________________________

-beginning God created the heavens and earth (Gen. 1:1).
-Therefore in
+In the beginning God created the heavens and the earth; Gen. 1:1.
+Therefore

-the beginning God made two different life environments, heavenly and earthly.
+in the beginning God made two different life conditions—heavenly and earthly.

 They are not the same.
-God and all the angels are spirits; they are not
+God and all the angels are spirits, they are not material.

 wrapped in light as with a garment… you ride on the wings of the wind,